eeg-lanl/sarscov2-selection/data/README.md

   * Get the case count data compiled by the [JHU CSSE team](https://github.com/CSSEGISandData/COVID-19)
   * Use `merge_pangolin_all.R` to arrange the data

-The resulting file will have one row per day per country, with columns for the numbers of cases by genetic variant and total.
+The resulting file will have one row per day per country, with columns for the numbers of cases by genetic variant, total number of sequences, deaths, recovieries, and cases.